RadioAstronomySoftwareGroup/pyuvdata/docs/uvcal_tutorial.rst

 UVCal: Quick data access
 ------------------------
-Similar methods for quick data access are available for UVCal.
+Method for quick data access, similar to those on :class:`pyuvdata.UVData` (:ref:`quick_access`), are available for :class:`pyuvdata.UVCal`.
-Note that because UVCal has a different gain_array shape, the data output will have shape (Nfreqs, Ntimes).
+There are three specific methods that will return numpy arrays:
+:meth:`pyuvdata.UVCal.get_gains`, :meth:`pyuvdata.UVCal.get_flags`, and
+:meth:`pyuvdata.UVCal.get_quality`.
+When possible, these methods will return numpy MemoryView objects, which is relatively fast and adds minimal memory overhead.

 a) Data for a single antenna and instrumental polarization
 **********************************************************